 We’ve recently made changes to our booking process and it will be further simplified again as we continue to adapt and refine.

-N: The most important reason is that booker behaviour and the wider industry has changed so significantly.
-There is a certain type of hotelier who uses legacy programs, and they may not have not changed their booking processes for years.
-If this is you, my advice would be for you to look at what, and how, you can improve.
+Niall: The most important reason is that booker behavior and the wider industry have changed so significantly.
+There is a certain type of hotelier who uses legacy programs, and they may have not changed their booking processes for years.
+If this is you, my advice would be for you to look at what, and how you can improve.
 This includes potentially bringing in additional partners who offer an upselling tool or a price comparison for example.

-Hotels need to invest in technology, because today’s booker and their expectations are changing.
+Hotels need to invest in technology because today’s booker and their expectations are changing.
 They demand information immediately and they want easy access to it.
-Put yourselves in your guests shoes: they want a seamless experience.
-Invest in a tech-stack which communicates well together, and update your rates & availability.
+Put yourselves in your guest’s shoes: they want a seamless experience.
+Invest in a tech stack that communicates well together, and update your rates & availability.

 I like to visit different hotel websites and booking engines to test how easy they are to book on, check what their language availability is like, and how easy things are to understand from the customer’s point of view.

 As a hotel, look at what you’re doing well, and where there’s room for improvement.
 For example, could you put your property on a new platform?
 Could you add an advanced purchase plan or become more flexible with your bookers?